usnistgov/800-63-3/sp800-63b/sec10_usability.md

 #### 10.2.3 Out-of-Band
 **_Typical Usage_**

-Out of band authentication requires users have access to a primary and secondary communication channel.
+Out-of-band authentication requires users have access to a primary and secondary communication channel.

 Usability considerations for typical usage: